EarthSystemDiagnostics/hamstr/README.md

 A “spaghetti” plot can be created instead of shaded regions.
-This shows a random sample of iterations from the posterior distribution (realisation of the age-depth model).
+This shows a random sample of iterations from the posterior distribution (realisations of the age-depth model).
 This can be slow if lots of iterations are plotted, the default is to plot 1000 iterations.
 Additionally, plotting of the diagnostic plots can be switched off.